jeffy-g/rm-cstyle-cmts/README.md

      *
      * NOTE: If a minified source is detected, the source is returned without any processing.
      *
-     * ⚠️This flag was set because it was found that the processing of this program would be very slow at the source to which minify was applied.
+     * ??This flag was set because it was found that the processing of this program would be very slow at the source to which minify was applied.
      *
      * If you know in advance that you do not to handle minified sources,
      * setting this value to "0" will be disable this feature.